pomdtr/sunbeam/docs/extensions.md

 Here are some suggestions if you don't know what language to use:

 - Bash is already installed on most systems.
 Sunbeam provides multiple commands to help you write bash commands.
-You can use the `sunbeam query` command to generate/manipulate JSON objects.
+You can use the `jq` command to generate/manipulate JSON objects.
 - If you are more confortable with javascript/typescript, take a look at [deno](https://deno.land/).
 Types are available both on [npm](https://npmjs.com/package/sunbeam-types).

 ## Distributing Commands